J.D. Davis Preview, Player Props: Giants vs. Padres

 Padres Pitching Rankings

-- The pitching staff for the Padres has a collective nine K/9, the 10th-best in MLB.
+- The Padres pitching staff is 12th in the league with a collective nine strikeouts per nine innings.

-- The Padres have the sixth-ranked team ERA across all MLB pitching staffs (3.88).
+- The Padres have the sixth-ranked team ERA among all MLB pitching staffs (3.86).

-- In his last appearance on Monday, the left-hander tossed seven scoreless innings against the St. Louis Cardinals while surrendering two hits.
+- In his most recent outing on Tuesday against the St. Louis Cardinals, the right-hander went six innings, giving up two earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.